 MOLOSSIAN ROCK EXAMINED BY NASA

 A small piece of Molossia has been sent to NASA for examination, as a part of NASA's "Rock Around the World" program.
 The rock was chosen by Molossian citizen and occasional Benverian, Carson Baugh.
 It is hoped that this will broaden our knowledge of the Molossian geologic makeup, and enhance our study and awareness of the world around us.
-The rock and results of NASA's study can be seen here.
+The rock and results of NASA's study can be seen to the left.
 Although we are not sure exactly what this spectrum respresents, we believe it to mean that the rock is basalt, which is volcanic in nature.
 It is well known that the area of the Great Basin has volcanic origins, so this hypothesis is not unlikely.

 MESSAGE TO THE MOON

 The quest to go to space knows no bounds on Earth, now that China and Europe have entered the world of space-faring nations.
 Molossia is no different, but our goals are not quite as lofty.
 In addition to our small sub-orbital space program, today we have made the next step, to leave this planet in electronic form.
 Using the services of TransOrbital, our government will send a message into space, aboard a small capsule, the Trailblazer 2001.
 This capsule will orbit the moon and take pictures, before crashing into the lunar surface, carrying our message (and many others) to the moon.
-We look forward to this project taking place in the Fall of 2004 XXVII.
+We look forward to this project taking place in the near future.

 This is the text of the message that will be sent: